ivanjunckes/ad-book/README.md

 ```
 mvn clean install -DskipTests tomee:run
 ```
+If you want to execute all the tests before running the application remove -DskipTests.
+It will run the test and run the app.

 When the log below show up, the application is ready to be tested.
 ```